iszczesniak/cpp/shared_ptr/index.md

 ## How it works

-* The group of managing objects share **a managing structure**, which is allocated dynamically by the first object in the group.
+* The group of managing objects share **a managing data structure**, which is allocated dynamically by the first object in the group.

-* A managing object has a pointer to the managing structure of its group.
+* A managing object has a pointer to the managing data structure of its group.

-* A reference count (i.e., the size of the group) is a field in the managing structure.
+* A reference count (i.e., the size of the group) is a field in the managing data structure.

 * When a managing object is copied, the reference count is incremented.